~ CELEBRATING STARTING FROM THE BEGINNING ~

 January 31 marked the 1st birthday of my blog, Shoshington: 12 months, 13 photo shoots, 14 posts, 15,000+ words, and many awkward hair phases.

 What started out as a therapist-prescribed salve for my burnt-out brain, soon turned into a love affair with words; one which, in part, helped save me from a somewhat debilitating depression.
-Now, I relish the thrill of navigating the English lexicon through unchartered territory, leaving behind a wake of words mapped out in a way which bears meaning to me and, hopefully, to my audience.
-It has given me a reason to get up early every morning.
+Now, I relish the thrill of sailing the English lexicon through unchartered territory, leaving behind a wake of words: translating my tidal wave of thoughts into a gentle, palatable foam.
+If I’m lucky, those words may even move someone.
+But that’s not why I am doing it.
+Writing has given me a reason to get up early every morning.
 When I am writing I feel grounded, my mind is tethered to the task at hand and it cannot retreat back to the dark corners of my consciousness.

-I have grown to appreciate language so much more – it is evocative, complex and versatile.
+I have grown to appreciate language so much more — it is evocative, complex and versatile.
 Language has the power to incarcerate or liberate, articulate or discombobulate!
-Words are heavy with history and meaning but they are also highly dynamic, evolving to keep up with a world which is constantly shifting.
-Writing is a dance – sometimes you stumble, sometimes you can’t quite keep up with the beat.
+Words are heavy with history and meaning but they are also highly dynamic, maintaining the pace of our rapidly changing world.
+Writing is a dance: sometimes you stumble, sometimes you can’t quite keep up with the beat.
 But when you connect with the right words, in the right order, you feel like you are gliding, being propelled forward by your own momentum.
 It’s freeing.

 I am cognisant of my fledgling writer status.
 Perhaps I am even better aligned with the altricial stage of word-manipulation, when one’s plumage is still mostly comprised of that soft, fluffy, down.
 (And one who still uses cheesy bird life-cycle analogies to describe their lack of experience).